justinmahar/articulate-nlg/README.md

 If you don't specify a `contextDefault` and it's not found, it will generate text containing the property name in angle brackets, like so: `<name>`.

-### Multiple `do` Items
+### Multiple `do` Items For Resolvers

-When specifying `do`, you can either specify a string, a generator, or you can specify a list of generators/strings.
+When specifying a resolver's `do`, you can either specify a string, a generator, or you can specify a list of generators/strings.

 We've already seen an example above, for the dog's `"welcome-home"` resolver.

-The way `do` works is it takes text from all generators and simply concatenates them together.
+Again, the way `do` works is it takes text from all generators and simply concatenates them together.
 Using `do` and lists of generators or text, you can form phrases and sentences.

 ## Seeds

-If you'd like more control over the random selection process, you can specify a seed for the pseurdorandom number generator used under the hood.
+If you'd like more control over the randomized resolver selection process, you can specify a seed for the pseurdorandom number generator used under the hood.

 A seed can be any value.
 Specifying a seed will cause the text generated to be to same every time for a given seed.